Dilski/F28PL-Labs/README.md

 * If the first list starts the second list, delete it and then delete all occurrences in the remaining list.
 * Otherwise, put the head of the second list on the front of deleting all occurrences of the first list in the tail.

+## Question D (Essay-style, functional programming).

+1- Explain recursion.
+2- Explain tail recursion and how it differs from plain old recursion.
+If you want to write efficient code, which is better, and why?
+3- Explain the Church-Rosser property, and how it is relevant to programming language execution.
+4- The cost of running a calculation is calculated as follows: programmercosts+computingcosts=totalcostsprogrammercosts+computingcosts=totalcosts.
+A more detailed equation is designcosts+programmercosts+debuggingcosts+computingcosts=totalcostsdesigncosts+programmercosts+debuggingcosts+computingcosts=totalcosts.
+With these equations in mind, describe some of the trade-offs involved in choosing a programming language for an embedded chip in a car versus an Android app.
+5- “Pure functional programming has no global state.”
+Explain what this assertion means.
+Give one advantage and one disadvantage of using a language without global state.
+6- Explain the different optimisations possible in imperative versus declarative programming, and the implications for space and time efficiency and development cost.